aliotako/Phase-1API/README.md

 ● Return a collection of at least 5 objects, with each having 3 attributes ● Implement at least 1 array iteration using array methods

-Project description:
-Showcase the latest trends in games as voted by peers.
-Results show which platforms you can use, star rating, release date and game cover art.

-*New!
-Also the ability for someone to search by genre.
-Complete feature yet to be fully functional.

-Project outcomes:
-Initial design was made in figma to examine different search app layouts.
-Naturally as the project progressed the interactive features changed.
-Challenges of working with APIs were frustrating, I had extended my skills by using one that required a key.
-The smug was real when the magic happened.

 Images:
 Website logo made by Kirill.
 Colour editing by moi